kanaria69/Mainecoco/README.md

-## What do you call a sheep with no legs?
-A cloud.
+## Why do bears have hairy coats?
+Fur protection.